Information for passengers

 At the airport, there are nearly 20 baby-care rooms in the public area, as well as in the gate area, where you can take care of your child.
 Some rooms also contain bottle warmers.

 You will find an overview of the shops and restaurants at the airport here.

 Edeka supermarket, located on the Arrivals Level of Terminal 3, offers a wider selection of foods for small children.
 Medication and pharmaceutical advice are available at the Aeroatoll pharmacy in Terminal 2, on the Departure Level.
 In addition, the Airport Medical Centre team in Terminal West, on the Departure Level, is available to answer any medical questions you may have.

 The Bundespolizei (Federal Police) can give you information about the rules for taking baby food (for children up to 24 months) and medicine on board in your hand luggage.

-If you want to while away the time until your departure by playing with your children, there are several options:
+If you want to keep your kids busy while waiting for your flight, there are several options:

 From birth, children need to have their own travel document when travelling abroad with you.
 Passport information for children under the age of 12 and other travel documents for children can be found at these locations:Federal Ministry of the Interior Federal Police

 Airlines provide an unaccompanied minor service for children travelling alone.
 Please contact the airline directly if you wish to make use of this service.

 If you don't want to worry about carrying your luggage and getting to and from the plane, you can use the family booking option, which is part of our VIP Service.

 We recommend that expectant mothers discuss their flight plans with their doctor or midwife and ask their airline about their specific rules for travelling while pregnant.